drshahizan/software-engineering/materials/uml/readme.md

 - [Allen Holub's Quick UML reference](https://holub.com/uml/).
 Lots of examples to help you understand each notation element, including code examples of how some aspects would be expressed in Java for those with a programming background that may find this "mapping" useful to understand the concepts.

 ## [UML tools](uml.md)
+Draw.io is a web-based diagramming tool that allows users to create various types of diagrams, such as flowcharts, network diagrams, and UML diagrams, using a drag-and-drop interface.
+It offers a wide range of shapes, icons, and formatting options to help users create professional-looking diagrams quickly and easily.
+On the other hand, PlantUML is a text-based diagramming tool that uses a simple and intuitive language to create UML diagrams, sequence diagrams, and other types of diagrams.
+PlantUML is ideal for software developers who prefer to write code to create diagrams, rather than using a visual interface.

 ## Useful links
 - [UML Tutorial](https://www.javatpoint.com/uml)